Naturhistoriska/swedishbirdrecoveries/README.md

 # Matomo
 Matomo is used for tracking/analytics since april 2020, see more at -> https://matomo.org/

+## Configuration
+2022-03-07 ->Matomo is running on the matomo.dina-web.net

 **ui.R holds the matomo7april.html**
 ```